sarbogast/development/README.md

 ## Getting Started with Docker

 If you are new to Docker, be sure to follow [this guide](https://docs.docker.com/mac/step_one/) to install the Docker Toolbox.
 It will install a number of other tools such as Docker Machine and Docker Compose that we will need later.
-Use the **Docker Quickstart Terminal** from the Launchpad on Mac OS X, this will start a new VM with Virtual Box, configure it as a Docker Host and set up the Docker client to connect to it in a new Terminal window:
+Use the **Docker Quickstart Terminal** from the Launchpad on Mac OS X, this will start a new VM with Virtual Box, configure it as a Docker Host and open a new Terminal window:

 ![](assets/launchpad.png)